 California Fair Plan is a great option and is often priced equal to or less than your current home insurance policy.
 CFP offers a basic policy where optional coverages can be added on to correctly cover your property.
-It’s important to find an insurance agent that’s very familiar with the coverages offered by California Fair Plan; an agent who understands how to package a policy.
+It’s important to find an insurance agent that’s very familiar with the coverages offered by the Fair Plan; an agent who understands how to package a policy.

 The CFP policy is like a plain hamburger.
 Some people need to add cheese and mustard.
 Some may need lettuce, mustard, cheese and catsup.
 Some may just need a plain hamburger.
 Everyone’s situation varies and the wrong hamburger could result in costly mistake.

 We often speak with clients who are misinformed or hesitant to insure their properties thru California Fair Plan.
 Issues with CFP policies are most likely NOT the fault of the policy/product itself, but rather the agent writing the policy.
 Basically, that agent didn’t give the client the correct “hamburger.”
-Unless you know the “in’s and out’s” of a California Fair Plan policy, it’s easy to make an error and not provide proper coverage.
+Unless you know the “in’s and out’s” of a Fair Plan policy, it’s easy to make an error and not provide proper coverage.

 WARNING… many insurance agencies focus on price/premium and offer “cheap” CFP policies.
 There’s a reason insurance is cheap…it’s because your policy is missing necessary coverages.
 When your property is located in a high fire risk area, you can’t afford to cheap out on insurance.